0xhesch/CLAT-cross-lingual-annotation-transfer/README.md

 Translating datasets with their annotations between multiple target languages is possible by running clat-fwd.py.
 The input format must be `conll`.

 The default selected model is `facebook/wmt21-dense-24-wide-en-x`, which means that by default the source dataset should be in English.
-The following 7 languages are supported by that model:
+The following 7 target languages are then supported by that model:

     English (en), Hausa (ha), Icelandic (is), Japanese (ja), Czech (cs), Russian (ru), Chinese (zh), German (de)